 • Transfers Between Affiliated Corporations (R&T 64(b)(1)&(2)): Transfers amongst wholly owned subsidiaries are will not be reassessed.
 This exception also includes transfers pursuant an IRC 368 reorganization.

-• Transfers of Control or Transfers of Interest Greater than 50% (R&T 65(c)): Any transfer less than 50% is not a change in ownership and does not trigger a change in ownership.
+• Transfers of Control or Transfers of Interest Greater than 50% (R&T 64(c)): Any transfer of 50% or less is not a change in ownership and does not trigger a change in ownership.
 This is a cumulative calculation that is calculated beginning the date of contribution or purchase.

 Use Caution with Family Limited Partnerships: Under the original Prop.
 13 rules, a change in ownership did not occur when ownership interests of the entity changed, only if a new deed was recorded with a new entity owning the property.
 Today many people unethically side step the cumulative rule by transferring more than 50% over time and not filing the required Form BOE 100-B when the 50% threshold is reached.
 It is important to note that 50% does not include spouses but does include children.
 If parents contribute property to a family limited partnership and then transfer more than 50% to the children, reappraisal will occur because the parent/ child transfer exclusions do not apply to interests in entities.
 However, if the parents transfer the property to the kids (up to $1,000,000 in commercial property) and then transfer the same proportionate interest in the real estate to a family limited partnership, no reappraisal will occur.
 The parents would retain a portion of the property in this family limited partnership example.